 As you might have noticed, we offer a variety of advanced render systems here at EWI Store, the most popular being monocouche and silicone.
 Both monocouche and silicone render provide a decorative finish on the external walls of a property whilst also improving its thermal comfort.
 The result of the external appearance, however, greatly depends on the type of render chosen.
 In this blog, we discuss the main differences between monocouche and silicone render so that, if you are torn as to which one to choose for your renovation, we can assist in the decision-making process!

-There are a wide variety of monocouche renders available on the market (we stock EWI Pro, Weber and Parex), the key characteristic of this render being that it is a through-coloured, thick coat render.
-Monocouche render is very often compared to sand and cement render, and although monocouche does contain cement it is actually very different in terms of texture and characteristics.Monocouche render tends to offer a chalkier finish than other renders.
+There are a wide variety of monocouche renders available on the market; here at EWI Store, we stock EWI Pro, K-Rend and Enewall.
+The key characteristic of monocouche render is that it is a through-coloured, thick-coat render.
+Monocouche render is very often compared to sand and cement render because it contains cement however, it is very different in terms of texture and characteristics.Monocouche render tends to offer a chalkier finish than other renders.
 To provide the finished facade, the render is usually scraped to create a pitted effect.
 Available in a range of colours (natural and bright), it’s a very popular choice for homeowners who are looking to create a chalky, flat finish.